Syncop8/Agile88/_docs/people.md

 ![Anglerfish consultant](/assets/anglerfish-500.jpg "Anglerfish consultant"):https://www.flickr.com/photos/23629083@N03/15377775448/

-Some of us used to be Anglerfish consultants before joining Syncopate.
+Some of us used to be Anglerfish consultants before joining Agile88.

 Anglerfish are way down in the dark, lost, wandering aimlessly with nothing but a small artificial light to guide them.
 Sometimes they are lucky and manage to attract a small fish.
 As opposed to the Albatross, the Anglerfish can’t see the horizon and doesn’t choose where to go – it just floats around and eats whatever scraps it happens to bump into.
 The Anglerfish never goes up to the surface to see the big picture or learn something new – in fact, he doesn’t even know the direction to the surface.

 Anglerfish are usually ugly and scary.
-Fortunately we don't have any at Syncopate :o)
+Fortunately we don't have any at Agile88 :o)